The Lingua Franca

 First of all, some of your suppliers will understand that for most Westerners, business entertainment centers around providing your guests with a fine meal at a nice restaurant.
 One or two glasses of wine or a beer or two may be consumed.
 Conversation will be largely centered on matters not related to business.
 If your hosts understand this, then you can expect to go to a nice Western or Chinese style restaurant and enjoy a few quiet drinks.
 You’ll discuss a bit more business than you would back home–the Chinese can’t escape their own culture, which teaches them that a business deal is not finalized until you’ve socialized and patted each other on the back a few times.
 However, you’ll be safely back in your hotel at 10pm, in time to call your spouse and kids back home if they are haven’t already left for school or work.

-If your hosts don’t understand that most Westerners prefer this sort of evening–I do have clients who will get back to the hotel, change into party attire, and head out to drink and have fun until the wee hours, but most are content to eat and get back to the hotel–well, then you’re very likely in for a wild evening.
+If your hosts don’t understand that most Westerners prefer this sort of evening–I have had clients who will get back to the hotel, change into party attire, and head out to drink and have fun until the wee hours, but most are content to eat and get back to the hotel–well, then you’re very likely in for a wild evening.
 You can of course request an evening of entertainment, local style, if you prefer this.
 Just say “I’m here to do business, and to have fun.
 Let’s do what you normally do for fun on a night out on the town.”

 If you are entertained local-style, here’s what will probably happen: